msucorey/jogger/README.md

 - [ ] Have bonus goodies appear (akin to fruit in **Pac-Man**)
 - [ ] Have power-ups available giving the jogger extra speed or damage resistance

+README
+Link to live version
+Instructions on how to play/use the project
+List of techs/languages/plugins/APIs used
+Technical implementation details for anything worth mentioning Basically anything you had to stop and think about before building Code snippets for these (make sure it looks good) To-dos/future features
+No .DS_Stores
+Organize into /assets and /lib